 Some users don't like the orange-pink color.
-Doesn't heat up to 150°F.
+Doesn't heat up to 150 degrees.

 5 temperature levels to customize your experience.
 No installation needed; just plug in, zip up, relax, and enjoy.
 Easy setup; no tools needed.
 1-year warranty.
 Polyester "satin" material exterior is moisture resistant.
 We love the low-EMF carbon fiber heat panel.

 Some models don’t heat up enough.
-Inside chair could be larger and more comfortable; may not be well suited for big/tall adults.
+Inside chair could be larger and more comfortable; may not be well suited for bigger or taller adults.

 A great way to warm the body and provide overall relaxation, in an easily portable design.
 Remote control with timer (up to 60 minutes and 140 degrees).
 Weighs just 20 pounds.
 Zippered opening allows for hands to hold items outside of the sauna.
 Infrared heat means no moisture-related problems as can happen with a steam sauna.

 Zippers can come off easily.
 Can take up to 30 minutes to come to fully heat.
 Some models quit working after only a few uses.